byui-cit/wdd131/src/prove/mission-statement-1.md

 ---
-title: Mission Statement part I
+title: Mission Statement Part I
 description: This activity will have you re-create the University mission statement in HTML and CSS.
 You will need to pay close attention to detail and apply padding margin, font-size, line-height, letter-spacing, centering and more to get it right.
 time: 60 minutes
 ---